GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I would make a strong case that programming languages have not improved qualitatively in the last 40 years.
-There is no programming language in use today that is qualitatively better than Simula-67.
+> ### The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague
 >
-> ~ *L. Peter Deutsch*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts